hpapucha/Tic-Tac-Toe-JavaScript/README.md

 # Tic_Tac_Toe_Game readme.

+Goal
-Goal: To create a Tic Tac Toe game, played by two players on the same computer.  <a href="https://hpapucha.github.io/Tic_Tac_Toe_Game/">Link Here</a>
+- To create a Tic Tac Toe game, played by two players on the same computer.  <a href="https://hpapucha.github.io/Tic_Tac_Toe_Game/">Link Here</a>

 Deliverables: